Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Average warmth of 16-270C is ideal for Alocasia reginula.
+Alocasia reginula thrives in average warmth of 16-270C.
 If the temperature goes below 150C, they may cause the plant to drop all its leaves and go into dormancy.
-Keep it from drafts as it hates sudden changes in temperature which may cause leaf drop.
+Keep it from drafts as it hates sudden changes in temperature to prevent leaf fall.

-Alocasia reginula requires high humidity of 60-80% to thrive.
+Alocasia Black Velvet requires high humidity of 60-80% to flourish.
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
 You may also grow in a well-lit bathroom, kitchen or laundry area.
-Check out these techniques on how to increase the humidity for houseplants.

 Potting Mix

-The best potting mix for Alocasia reginula should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Aroids potting mixes are ideal for this plant.
+The best potting mix for Alocasia reginula should be rich and free-draining to prevent it from getting soggy while providing the required nutrients.
+Potting mixes designed for Aroids are ideal for this plant.

 Fertilizer

-Feed Alocasia reginula with a balanced, liquid fertilizer every 4 weeks during the growing period for lush growth.
-Withhold feeding in the cold season as the plant undergoes dormancy during this period and growth is minimal at this time.
+Feed your Alocasia reginula with a balanced, liquid fertilizer every 4 weeks in spring and summer for lush growth.
+Withhold feeding in fall and winter as the plant undergoes dormancy during this period and growth is minimal at this time.

 Repotting